Verdi: “Tace la Notte”: Transcribed For Cello

 Surprisingly, even though the Allegro (that constitutes the second part of our aria) sounds like a charming animated Italian party, the singer’s words tell a completely different story:

 With such love that words can scarcely tell,

 My fate can be fulfilled only at his side.

 If I can’t live for him ……. then I’ll die for him!

-The play-along piano audio accompaniments are computer-generated (from the music notation program).
-Nowhere near as good as a real live pianist …. but certainly better than nothing.
+The play-along piano audio accompaniments are computer-generated (from the music notation program) and are nowhere near as good as a real live pianist but certainly better than nothing.
 Instead of the fermata on the first beat of bar 31 we have added two beats, played by the piano as up-beats to the new “a tempo” unison entry.
-Without these aural cues it would be very difficult to synchronise that entry with our recorded accompaniment.
+Without these aural cues, it would be very difficult to synchronise that entry with our recorded accompaniment.
 This converts bar 31 into a 6/4 bar:

 We might want to play the dotted figures of the Allegro “à l’italiana” which means that the short notes are played later (and therefore shorter) than notated.
 This gives a very crisp, sparkling, “al dente” feel and is very appropriate in a lot of lively italian music.
 This is the way the play-along accompaniment has been recorded.
 See the discussion about double-dotting.

 Here then are the downloadable sheet-music versions, as well as the audio play-along accompaniments in both keys.